Aaronik/medical-api/README.md

   * `DB_USER`: the user
   * `DB_PASSWORD`: the password
   * `DB_DB`: the name of the database we use.
-* From there, you can run `npm run start` and the node server will start, connecting to your mysql instance.
+* From there, you can run `npm run build` to transpile the server.
+* Then, `npm run start` and the node server will start.